 The Adjutant General “

-It is known that the POWs tied disabled vehicles together with rope.
-They then tied the rope to an operating vehicle that pulled the vehicles.
 While doing this job the POWs learned that if they applied the breaks, the stress from doing this weakened the rope and it would snap.
 The POWs learned to do this as they entered a barrio so that the rope snapped near the center of the town.
-The column came to a stop and while the rope was being retied, the Filipinos gave food to the POWs.
+The column came to a stop and while the rope was being tied together, the Filipinos gave food to the POWs.
 The guards did not stop the Filipinos.

 It was on June 27, 1943, that his name was released on a list of men known to be Japanese POWs.
 His family had learned he was a POW weeks earlier.